crazyramirez/FBX2GLB-Batch-Convert-Optimizer/readme.md

 - Install NodeJS from https://nodejs.org/en
 - Download or Clone this Repository
-- Open a Terminal (For example: VSCode)
+- Open a Terminal (Usign for example VSCode)
 - npm install (To Install NPM Libraries)

 - Copy your FBX Files in "_input" directory, also you can use subdirectories